shekelyan/weightedjoinsampling/readme.txt

 4.)
 EXECUTE THE CODE

 The code receives as a parameter a valid MySQL query except the SQL-like keyword WEIGHTED BY.
-For instance, the following command (executed from same Folder as "Makefile" file) will execute the TPC-H query WQY with the stream sampler.:
+For instance, the following command (executed from same Folder as "Makefile" file) will execute the TPC-H query WQY with the stream sampler:

 bin/joinsampling "SELECT * from QY WEIGHTED BY ((e1*(1-d1))*t1*(e2*(1-d2))*t2) LIMIT 1000000 /* db='tpch.json', seed='test123', scalefactor=1 */"